-- 1.31 The town should continue to look for unmet needs, to inform the Orange County Commissioners of those needs, and to urge them to address those unmet needs. - 1.32 The town should continue to support human service needs that are above and beyond those met by the County. - 1.33 The town should develop a comprehensive plan for supporting the needs of special populations, including senior citizens and immigrants, in which these populations identify their needs rather than the community at large.
+1.31 The town should continue to support human service needs that are above and beyond those met by the County.

+Human Services Commission: The town currently supports needs through its Human Services grant program and should continue to do so.

+1.33 The town should develop a comprehensive plan for supporting the needs of special populations, including senior citizens and immigrants, in which these populations identify their needs rather than the community at large.
 Such a plan would focus particularly on transit needs easy access and proximity to health care and integration into the greater community.